xxxnell/spatial-smoothing/README.md

 The figure above shows the predictive performance of ResNet-18 on CIFAR-100.
 In this figure, MC dropout requires an ensemble size of fifty to achieve high predictive performance.
 The predictive performance of "MC dropout + spatial smoothing" with an ensemble size of two is comparable to that of the vanilla MC dropout with an ensemble size of fifty.
 In other words, **"MC dropout + spatial smoothing" is 25× faster than canonical MC dropout** with similar predictive performance.
 Moreover, spatial smoothing also can be applied to canonical deterministic NNs to improve the performances.
 It consistently improves the predictive performance on ImageNet.
 Please refer to the figure 8 in the paper.

 We also address global average pooling (GAP), pre-activation, and ReLU6 as special cases of spatial smoothing.
 Experiments show that they improve not only accuracy but also uncertainty and robustness.
-In other words, *MLP for classification does not overfit  the training dataset* 😱 and GAP is successful because it ensembles feature maps and smoothens the loss landscape to help optimization.
+In other words, **MLP for classification does not overfit  the training dataset** 😱 and **GAP do not regularize NNs**.
+GAP is successful because it ensembles feature maps and smoothens the loss landscape to help optimization.

 [The official implementation of "How Do Vision Transformers Work?"](https://github.com/xxxnell/how-do-vits-work) is based on this repository.
 The paper shows that MSA for computer vision (a.k.a.
 Vision Transformer) is not simply generalized Conv, but rather generalized (trainable) spatial smoothing that complements Conv.
 Please check it out!